IBM/ansible-lifecycle-driver/developer_docs/building_image_with_extra_modules.md

 ## Example

-The directories under `docker` already include libraries related to the HP OneView module.
-This will act as our example.

-The HP OneView module was added by first cloning the repo:
+The HP OneView module will act as our example, it can be added by first cloning the repo:

 ```
 git clone https://github.com/HewlettPackard/oneview-ansible.git